Paul Scholars

 Concordia’s Work Education Program

-In Concordia University, Nebraska’s innovative Paul Scholars work education program, you will join a community that combines academic excellence with real-world work experience to seamlessly integrate classroom learning and practical job skills, fostering a holistic approach to higher education that equips you for servant leadership in the church and world.
+In Concordia University, Nebraska’s innovative Paul Scholars work education program, you'll join an academic community that combines academic excellence with real-world work experience.
+Integrate classroom learning and practical job skills to prepare you for servant leadership in the church and world.

 What is a Paul Scholar?